I recently discovered a series of posts authored by Robert M. Bowman Jr, who was a good friend of Nabeel Qureshi.

 The series has to do with Rob’s interaction with Nabeel during Nabeel’s illness and Rob’s scholarly reasoning why God usually doesn’t provide miraculous healing for the sick, even godly individuals such as Nabeel.

-There are a total of 10 posts to the series and considering what I have read so far, I must say that this is one of, if not the most detailed and thorough examinations of the subject of healing from the perspective of the Christian Gospel that I have encountered thus far.
+There are a total of 10 posts to the series and I must say that this is one of, if not the most detailed and thorough examinations of the subject of healing from the perspective of the Christian Gospel that I have encountered thus far.

 I am going to provide the links to the 10 posts and I would encourage everyone to take the time to go through them.